janikvonrotz/typo3-project-template/README.md

 ## [npm](https://www.npmjs.org/)

-This is a recommanded package manager, it's not required to run this project.
+This is a recommended package manager, it's not required to run this project.

 	$ sudo apt-get install npm